In this session, you will hear from three buyers who are actively on the hunt.

 3. Marketing Tools

 Third party tools like Sumo can help to strengthen marketing efforts and make websites more appealing in transactions.
-It’s important to show growth, as investors want to have confidence that any website they purchase is on an upward trend rather than flat-lining or dropping.
+It’s important to show traffic and revenue growth, as investors want to have confidence that any website they purchase is on an upward trend rather than flat-lining or dropping.

 Website investors want to see modern, proactive strategies in place when it comes to marketing.
-Active email campaigns (which need their own tools to be done properly – MailChimp and Mailerlite are leading solutions), a strong social media presence, and content that includes video can make a property more valuable as it points to growth rather than decline.
+Active email campaigns (which need their own tools to be done properly – MailChimp and Mailerlite are leading solutions), actively growing your blog, a strong social media presence, and content that includes video can make a property more valuable as it points to growth rather than decline.